The Lower Great Range; The Adirondack Mountains from Roostercomb to Gothic

 -Get there early, the lots fill up

--I went through 4 Liters of water on a 70 degree day and barely had to pee.
+-I went through 4 Liters of water on a 70 degree day I was a little dehydrated.

 1. Scroll the mouse over the altitude line to see where it lines up on the map